This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 - Don't walk through other people's sites as a shortcut — go around

-- If campfire smoke drifts toward neighbors and wind won't cooperate, a polite acknowledgment goes a long way
+- If campfire smoke drifts toward neighbors and wind won't cooperate, a brief acknowledgment goes a long way

 Kids and Pets

-Kids: Campgrounds are genuinely kid-friendly environments, and children running around and playing is normal and expected.
-That said, children at full volume at 7 AM next to a neighbor who arrived at 1 AM is inconsiderate.
+Kids: Campgrounds are genuinely kid-friendly environments, and children running and playing is expected.
+That said, kids at full volume at 7 AM next to a neighbor who arrived at 1 AM is inconsiderate.
 Teach kids to stay in your site and be aware of quiet hours.
+Most campground hosts are reasonable if you're visibly managing the situation rather than ignoring it.

 Campfire Courtesy